adobe/aio-theme/README.md

 **The .env should not be committed.**

-Github's API is being called during the site build phase to retrieve the authors of every markdown page under `src/pages`.
+GitHub's API is being called during the site build phase to retrieve the authors of every markdown page under `src/pages`.
-If the Github Token information is missing, the build will just print a warning, and no contributor information will be retrieved (just the contributor information in a page's front matter, if any, will be used).
+If the GitHub Token information is missing, the build will just print a warning, and no contributor information will be retrieved (just the contributor information in a page's front matter, if any, will be used).

-To retrieve your Github personal access token, you can follow these [steps](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+To retrieve your GitHub personal access token, you can follow these [steps](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Only `READ` permissions on repositories are required for the token.

-### .env settings for Github Contributors
+### .env settings for GitHub Contributors

 For example, if your doc site repo was at https://github.com/adobe/gatsby-theme-parliament using the `main` branch, this would be what your `.env` would look like: